 In need of a hearty, healthy breakfast for the week?
 I bring you red potato and spinach frittata!
 It’s dense, filling, and delicious.
 It’s so good that it transcends breakfast- my boyfriend had his first slice at dinnertime!
-So, what is frittata?
+So, what is a frittata?
 Frittata is a lot like quiche.
 Both are breakfast dishes with eggs as their main ingredient; however, quiches are airy and fluffy while frittatas are dense.
 Also, quiches typically have crusts while frittatas don’t.
 Check out my crustless Spinach and Muenster Cheese Quiche if you’re in the mood for a fluffier breakfast item.

 How to make Delicious red potato and spinach frittata?